Nesheit/PhIn/README.md

 ### Audio to Virtual Microphone

 Now you can also redirect the audio from the Mumble chat to your Virtual Microphone:
-1. open terminal and navigate too the mic_over_mumble folder you previously downloaded from github
+1. open terminal and navigate to the mic_over_mumble folder you previously downloaded from github
 2. launch

        ./mic_over_mumble